l33tn00b/SolarAndPowerDraw/README.md

   - No power meter for measuring power generation.
   - Do not try to generate more power than you need.
   - Do not try to sell electricity back to your provider ("Einspeisevergütung").
   - Try to do most of the work yourself.
 (I know: You should also pay yourself.
-If I go with a rate of 120..150€ per hour for my engineering... go figure if it will ever reach break even...)
+If I go with a rate of 120..150€ per hour for my engineering... go figure if it will ever reach break even...).
+  - If you need an electrician (you probably will because we're in Germany): Try to get hold of a friend of a friend...
 - Having an installation facing west gives you approximately 65% of power generation vs. an installation facing south.
 - A 250 Watts peak no-name panel gives approx. 200 Watts peak south facing at 45 degrees inclination.
 If it's a sunny day you'll have a maximum of 1,6 kWh of power generation.
-That makes for
+That makes for approx. 25..35 Euros per year of electricity cost cut by generating you own power.
+- It took me about an hour to get hold of the conformity declaration and filling in the necessary paperwork for "legalizing" my 250 Watts peak plug-in panel (declaring it at the utility running the local grid and at the federal agency (Bundesnetzagentur).
+Again: This is 120..140 Euros per hour of my time.
+Doohh...
+- Larger installations will only make sense if you're scaling to a level where you're doing this as a business:
+  -